 When that was done, I went backpacking without a plan and with a super tight budget.
 This is when I was introduced to Couchsurfing.
-I travel around central Spain, where I visited Castrodeza –a tiny village next to Valladolid, the birthplace of my grandparents on my dad’s side, and lovely cities like Segovia, Toledo and, of course, Madrid.
+I traveled around central Spain, where I visited Castrodeza –a tiny village next to Valladolid, the birthplace of my grandparents on my dad’s side, and lovely cities like Segovia, Toledo and, of course, Madrid.
 Then I flew to Croatia to see Dubrovnik, I quickly visited Montenegro and went back to Croatia to see some of the Adriatic islands and Split, where I met a man that would change my life.
 From then I crossed to Italy.
 After a couple of weeks exploring from Naples to Milan, I headed to France to spend my birthday with my heart sister in the Alps, in Chamonix.
-We had a lovely week hiking, marveling at the mighty mountains, and talking about anything and everything.
 Then it was time for my first visit to Germany for Oktoberfest in Munich, with a few days in Switzerland in between, where I crossed the country by train, from Geneva to Zurich.
 This was followed by a few days in the beautiful town of Salzburg in Austria and a return to Italy to wander around Venice.

 I wasn’t sure where to go next, but that guy I met in Croatia was deep in my thoughts, and after a month of talking every day I decided it was worth to see if it could go somewhere, so we met in Ljubljana, the capital of Slovenia, halfway between where we both were.
 Let’s say it went well.
-So well in fact that I went back to Croatia with him.
+So well, in fact, that I went back to Croatia with him.
 After a few weeks of seeing more of the country and starting to fall for the guy, I decided I needed to hit the road again.
 I spent a few weeks around Bosnia and Herzegovina and Serbia, especially in the capital cities of Sarajevo and Belgrade, and then I returned to Croatia.
 I spent another month with him, when he officially became my boyfriend, but I still had the southern Balkans to visit.
-So I headed to Montenegro and spent the better part of a month visiting the main sights of Albania, Kosovo, Macedonia, Bulgaria and Romania.
+So I headed to Montenegro and spent about a month visiting some of the main sights of Albania, Kosovo, North Macedonia, Bulgaria and Romania.

 After flying back to London to get my diploma I went to the south of France and the micro state of Monaco, returned to Spain, and then flew to the capital of Austria, Vienna, and went overland to Bratislava in Slovakia, Prague in the Czech Republic, and finished this leg of the trip visiting Dresden and Berlin in Germany.
 Prague was my grandma’s favorite city in the world, so I could not leave Europe without seeing it.
 Even though it was in the middle of winter and it was cold as hell, it did not disappoint.
 I now have a debt to myself to go back when there’s nicer weather to check whether it is, as she said, the most beautiful city in Europe.

 After many many months of vagabonding around the Old Continent I went back home to Chile.
 My boyfriend went to visit several times, and we explore different regions of the country together, with mountains and wine being the main themes when choosing destinations.
-I stayed for two years, with a month vacation in between, when I headed back to Europe.
-I went back to Croatia (obviously), and with my boyfriend took a road trip through Slovenia, northern Italy and yet another micro nation, San Marino.
-I spent a bit of time in France before my return flight, because you can never have enough of Paris.
+I stayed for two years, working at a University with kids I still miss.
+I had a month of vacation in between, when I headed back to Europe.
+I went back to Croatia (obviously), and we took a road trip through Slovenia, northern Italy and yet another micro nation, San Marino.
+I spent a bit of time in France before my return flight, because you can never have enough of Paris, right?